 The Reserve Bank of India (RBI), as the central bank of the country, was set up in April 1935 on the basis of the recommendations of the Hilton Young Commission, under the aegis of the Reserve Bank of India Act 1934 (the RBI Act).
-Since then, the RBI's functions and focus have evolved in response to the changing economic environment and encompass core central banking functions such as pan-India monetary policy, bank supervision and regulation, foreign exchange control management, oversight of the payments system and development of the financial markets.
+Since then, RBI's functions and focus have evolved in response to the changing economic environment and encompass core central banking functions such as pan-India monetary policy, bank supervision and regulation, foreign exchange control management, oversight of the payments system, and development of the financial markets.

 In addition to the RBI Act, the primary legislation governing banks in India is the Banking Regulation Act 1949 (the BR Act).
-Additionally, the RBI periodically issues various circulars, directions and guidelines to be followed by banks.
+Additionally, RBI periodically issues various circulars, directions and guidelines to be followed by banks.

-Depending on whether the companies licensed to carry out banking business in India have been listed in the Second Schedule to the RBI Act or not, banks in India may be scheduled banks or non-scheduled banks.
+Depending on whether the companies are licensed to carry out banking business in India, or whether they have been listed in the Second Schedule to the RBI Act or not, banks in India may be scheduled banks or non-scheduled banks.
 Scheduled banks are further categorised as cooperative banks, whether urban (UCB) or rural, and commercial banks, which include public sector banks (PSBs), private sector banks (PVBs) (including domestic PVBs and foreign banks) and regional rural banks (RRBs).
 Recent entrants into the banking sector include small finance banks (SFBs) and payment banks (PBs), which may be scheduled or non-scheduled.
 In addition, certain development banks have also been set up under special statutes, such as National Bank for Agriculture and Rural Development and National Housing Bank.

-Based on asset size alone, the five largest PSBs in India are State Bank of India, Bank of Baroda, Punjab National Bank, Canara Bank and Bank of India, and the five largest PVBs in India are HDFC Bank Limited, ICICI Bank Limited, Axis Bank Limited, Kotak Mahindra Bank Limited and IndusInd Bank Limited.4
+Based on asset size alone, the five largest PSBs in India are State Bank of India, Bank of Baroda, Punjab National Bank, Canara Bank and Union Bank of India, and the five largest PVBs in India are HDFC Bank Limited, ICICI Bank Limited, Axis Bank Limited, Kotak Mahindra Bank Limited and IndusInd Bank Limited.4

 There is increased focus on financial inclusion and on increasing the level of penetration of banking services to unserved and underserved areas.
-In particular, leveraging the latest technology to develop state-of-the-art national payments infrastructures and digitisation platforms is on the RBI's policy agenda.
+In particular, leveraging the latest technology to develop state-of-the-art national payments infrastructures and digitisation platforms is on RBI's policy agenda.